 By high-level information we mean results obtained from on-line stochastic multi-agent plan recognition (PIR) that produces an estimate of a distribution over possible plan alternatives of agents acting in an environment.
 One of the plan alternatives, in our case, is attack.
-The results of PIR are interpretative and try to provide an explanation.
+The results of PIR are interpretative and try to provide an explanation of agent behaviors.
+Robert Suzić